kintone-labs/kintone-java-sdk/docs/reference/connection.md

 | --- | --- |
 | domain |The Domain name or FQDN
 | auth | The authentication object ([Auth](../authentication))
 | guestSpaceID | The guest space id.
-This parameter is used for connect to kintone guest space.
+Use this parameter to connect to kintone guest space.

 **Sample code**